dlschwartz/2019cHIST630/schematron.markdown

 </sch:rule>
 ```
 "String-join" is another XPath function that is used in this example to
-created a comma-separated list out of the list of variables called as the
+create a comma-separated list out of the list of variables called as the
 first argument of the function.

 ### <a name="linking"/>Linking to Your Standoff
 Standoff TEI markup is used to organize information about things
 appearing in your encoding.
 Lists of persons and places with name(s), dates, etc.
 relevant to those entities can be collected there.
 Each entity is identified
 with an @xml:id.
-In the example above, we saw how variable can be used to create
+In the example above, we saw how a variable can be used to create
 pointers to a list of identifiers within a TEI document.
 Variables can also
 be used in the same way when the identifiers appear in a differnt document.